Skip to content

 Attendance (AA432)

 Regular attendance is key to academic success.
-Utah’s Compulsory Education Law states that all school-age children must be in attendance at school unless there is a valid and legitimate excuse (Utah Code 53-A-11-101).
+Utah’s Compulsory Education Law states that all school age children must be in attendance at school unless there is a valid and legitimate excuse (Utah Code 53-A-11-101).
 You will receive an automated phone call if your child was marked absent for the day.
 Please contact the main office if your child will miss a day of school.

 Bicycles and Scooters

 Bicycles and scooters may be ridden to school, but they must NOT be ridden on the school grounds or in the crosswalks.
 The bike racks at the back of the school are for students in grades 1-6.
-Bike racks are available near the main entrance for patrons and Kindergarten students.
-Helmets are strongly encouraged!
-Heely or other wheeled shoes are not permitted.
+Bike racks are available near the main entrance for patrons and Kindergarten

 Personal Electronic Devices (AA453)